davidcrandall99/Jessflix-Lambda-Edge-Website/README.md

 The templates and components are in their respective directories.

+## A few prerequisites
+You're welcome to use this code for your own site; but this function on its own won't do much.
+To get it to work, you'll need to do a few things:

+1. You'll need to setup a cloudfront distro and set behaviors that will trigger this lambda function on *origin* request.
+This will allow the response to cache at the cloudfront edge, and will allow the site to perform faster.
+2. You'll need a S3 bucket, or something for file storage.
+The logo images referenced by these templates are in S3.
+3. You'll need your own dynamodb table with data.
+In the code you'll find an array of sample data, so you can see the structure of the data being queried.
+You'll also need to make sure the lambda function has read access to dynamodo via IAM polocies.
+4. You'll need something in place that populates dynamodb with data; I used a seperate lambda function that gets content from YouTube, and stores it as page data in DynamoDB.

 ## The story

 My wife, Jessica, has a youtube channel, https://youtube.com/jessflix , and it has a few videos started getting a good amount of views.
 So, I decided to help expand her presence by getting a website up and running.
 On the flipside, I didn't want Jess to have to constantly update her website with content every time she uploads a video.